charliecalvert/CloudNotes/Assignments/Docker/DockerCompose.md

 You add the third element for **system-environment**.

-Run this to start it: **docker compose up**.
+Run this to start it: **docker-compose up**.
 It takes awhile, but when done, go to **localhost:30025** and look at the console output.

 ## Push your results